 Seeing the Aurora Borealis in Oslo, the capital of Norway, is difficult since it is located at a latitude of 59º, significantly lower than the previous locations, and it is also a big city, so there is a considerable amount of light pollution.

-Also, to know the best places to see Northern Lights, I remind you to consider the darkness.
-Stay away from the urban centers or the light pollution will not let you see the Aurora.
+In terms of the best places to see Northern Lights, remember: you want darkness.
+Stay away from urban centers or the light pollution will not allow you to see the Aurora.

-And last but not least, check also the cloud forecast.
+And last but not least, check the cloud forecast.
 If the sky is covered you will not see the Aurora Borealis.
 Use a weather forecast system to search for clear skies.
-In the case of Norway, the best website is YR.no, where the cloud prediction is shown on an interactive map (I recommend taking an iPad or laptop to check it during your trip).
+For Norway, the best website is YR.no, where the cloud prediction is shown on an interactive map (I recommend taking an iPad or laptop to check it during your trip).

 BEST NORTHERN LIGHTS TOURS IN NORWAY

-Although Norway has endless tourist attractions, there is no debate that the Aurora Borealis is one of the main ones.
+Although Norway has endless tourist attractions, there is no doubt that the Aurora Borealis is one of the main ones.

-Some cities and areas have more services to see the Aurora, offering a wide variety of Tours to see Northern Lights.
-Briefly, these are the best places in Norway to take a Northern Lights Tour:
+Some cities and areas have many services to see the Aurora, offering a wide variety of tours.
+Briefly, these are the best places in Norway to take a Northern Lights tour:

-- Tromso: The largest offer of Aurora Borealis Tours in Norway are in this city.
+- Tromso: The largest offer of Aurora Borealis tours in Norway is in this city.

-- Alta: Competing with Tromso as the main “Northern Lights City” in Norway, there are many companies offering Northern Lights Tours also in Alta.
+- Alta: Competing with Tromso to be the main “Northern Lights City” in Norway, Alta also has many companies offering Northern Lights tours.

 - Senja: More and more tours are offered to see the Aurora from this region in northern Norway.

-In addition to the one-night tours to see Auroras offered in Tromso, there are specifically guided tours to see the Northern Lights in Norway that last for several days.
-These packages also include other cultural activities such as visiting the ancient Sami culture, local gastronomic experiences or visiting Viking museums.
+In addition to the one-night tours to see the Aurora offered in Tromso, there are specific guided tours to see the Northern Lights in Norway that last for several days.
+These packages also include other cultural activities such as visiting ancient Sami sites, experiencing the local gastronomy, or visiting Viking museums.

-If you prefer to focus on Northern Lights photography, we will be happy to have you in our next Lofoten photography tour, where we will spend a week photographing the best landscapes of the Lofoten Islands and “hunting” Northern Lights at night.
+If you prefer to focus on Northern Lights photography, we would be happy to have you on our next Lofoten photography tour, where we will spend a week photographing the best landscapes of the Lofoten Islands and “hunting” the Northern Lights at night.

 OUR BEST NORTHERN LIGHTS IMAGES IN NORWAY

-Here you will find our best Aurora Borealis photos in Norway.
-All these images of Northern Lights were taken in the Lofoten Islands and Tromso from the 17th to the 28th of November 2017 with a KP between 1’8 and 5.
+Here you’ll find the best Aurora Borealis photos we took in Norway.
+All these images of the Northern Lights were taken in the Lofoten Islands and Tromso from the 17th to the 28th of November 2017 with a KP between 1’8 and 5.

-As a final tip, if you want to go home with incredible Northern Lights photos in Norway, read our guide to learn how to photograph Northern Lights.
-In it we not only talk about photography, but also about how to see the northern lights with useful tips on prediction.
+As a final tip, if you want to go home with incredible Northern Lights photos from Norway, read our guide to learn how to photograph Northern Lights.
+In it, we not only talk about photography but also about how to see the Northern Lights, with useful tips on prediction.